Click on the title to download a pdf file of the paper.

 We consider the stability under adaptive learning dynamics of steady state equilibria in the Diamond (1965) overlapping generations growth model with capital and money.
 Interior steady state equilibria of this model can be either dynamically inefficient or dynamically efficient.
 We show that a necessary condition for an equilibrium of this model to be stable under adaptive learning is that the equilibrium is dynamically efficient.
 In other words, adaptive learning can be used as a selection criterion to exclude dynamically inefficient equilibria.
 We also provide conditions under which a dynamically efficient equilibrium of this model involving the use of both capital and money will be stable under adaptive learning dynamics.

-We report on an experiment comparing compulsory and voluntary voting institutions.
+We report on an experiment comparing compulsory and voluntary voting institutions in a voting game with common preferences.
 Rational choice theory predicts sharp differences in voter behavior between these two institutions.
 If voting is compulsory, then voters may find it rational to vote insincerely, i.e., against their private information.
 If voting is voluntary so that abstention is allowed, then sincere voting in accordance with a voter's private information is always rational while participation may become strategic.
 We find strong support for these theoretical predictions in our experimental data.
-Moreover, voters adapt their decisions to the voting institution in place in such a way as to make the efficiency differences between the two voting institutions negligible.
-The latter finding may serve to rationalize the co-existence of compulsory and voluntary voting institutions in nature.
+Moreover, voters adapt their decisions to the voting institution in place in such a way as to make the group decision accuracy differences between the two voting institutions negligible.
+The latter finding may serve to rationalize the co-existence of compulsory and voluntary voting institutions in nature.he co-existence of compulsory and voluntary voting institutions in nature.